jayunit100/presentations/asf-dc-2019/slides.md

 "HTTPS is the universal firewall bypass protocol" - John Morello (CTO @ Twistlock)

 - in K8s num of IPTables rules ~ O(services)

+'Security at scale has to be transparent to applications' - Samrat Ray (Google)

 - SSL isn't *always* required (sidecars, prototypes)
 - CVE what? `exec` sometimes IS required (i.e. apache https!)
 - Distributing certs w/o rotating is dumb.